 Jason Malmstadt: Yeah, I think there’s this myth out there that you have to be a generalist, you know that what you’re saying is that you have to have lots of different skills and then people take that too far and think, “Oh, I have to be able to do everything.”
 It’s like no, no, we can honor your specialty.
 You can have a specialty skill set that you’re deepest in but we want to flex outside of that specialty to help the team achieve its goals.
 So if the best thing that the team needs from you right now is doing something that’s outside your specialty, roll up your sleeves and get some testing done or or try something new that you haven’t tried before.
 That’s what you need to do to be a team player on a Scrum Team.

-Gregory Crown: That’s awesome.
-Something that came to mind.
+Gregory Crown: Something that came to mind.
 You mentioned testing and I think that speaks of quality issues as well.
 Developers who don’t take accountability of quality, I feel like leaves the team wanting and leaves the product wanting.
 So a key aspect I think developers within teams need to keep in mind is, you own the quality, you’re accountable for that.
 Not just understanding what is needed, but making sure it happens that it’s built into the product.
 This has been kind of a fun round robin conversation.
 I love that we get asked these questions in class.
-They seem so simple on the surface, but then you start breaking them down and seeing that, wow, developers not just a coder we kind of debunk that.
-And hopefully, there’s some additional comments from some of our viewers, so feel free to comment below.
-And we’ll jump into the conversation with you.
+They seem so simple on the surface, but then you start breaking them down and seeing that, wow, a developer is not just a coder.